Renew My Church – Archdiocesan Initiative

 - Inviting Others to Meet Jesus – April 7, 2019

 - A Call to Trust in the Lord – March 31, 2019

 The Archdiocese of Chicago is engaging in a historic process of spiritual renewal and revitalization called Renew My Church, which will breathe new life into our methods of sharing the Gospel so as to be a Church and home marked by more faithful discipleship, loving community, and inspired witness.
 Initiatives to help us achieve this vision range from pastoral leadership programs and vocation discernment to faith-in-action efforts, such as anti-violence and immigrant support.
 The heart of our Renew My Church efforts is the parish grouping process, the aim of which is to create vital, sustainable, disciple-making parishes.

-Later this year, the parishes of our local area will begin the grouping-level discernment and planning process.
+The parishes of our local area have begun the grouping-level discernment and planning process.
 Our grouping includes:

 - St. Basil/Visitation

 What does this mean for us? – Continuing through January 2020, we will work with our fellow grouping parishes to provide the archdiocese, Cardinal Cupich, and our vicariate bishop feedback regarding the parish structures and ministerial needs for the future of our community.

 We will be asked to honestly assess our current and long-term challenges, identify strengths and opportunities to build upon, and evaluate how we need to operate differently as a faith community to best serve our mission.
 These will be challenging and exciting discussions about moving into the future as the Church of our local area.

 Throughout the next several months, we are encouraged to get to know each other across the parishes and schools in the grouping.
 Opportunities for doing so will be shared.
 The archdiocese will also offer a ‘Renew My Church 101’ session during Lent for parishioners to have an opportunity to learn more and ask questions.
 In the meantime, more information is available online at www.renewmychurch.org.